“Because there are two types of cheese, string-cheese is one of them…”

 I was already aware of this, but I didn’t realise how difficult it made things.
 You really need to look carefully at each note when you’re spending money and it’s even harder after a few drinks.
 Almost every country in the world has notes of various colour, as opposed to extremely similar shades of the same colour.
 I asked a person I was drinking with about this and his response was, “It just looks better, more formal”.
 I’ll take function over form any day of the week.
 I realise that the money in Australia looks like it was designed by the offspring of Ernie Dingo and Elton John, but at least if I need to find $20 I just pull out an orange one, rather than a handful of green ones and check out the numbers.

-Why are 10 cent coins smaller that five cent coins?
+Why are 10 cent coins smaller than five cent coins?
 And why doesn’t it say “10 cents” anywhere on it?

 Logic would dictate that if you had two objects made of the same material, the larger of the two would be more valuable.
 Not in the good ol’ US of A. If you take a look at the picture to the left, the smaller coin is worth twice as much as the bigger coin, they just forgot to write it on the coin.
 I guess we’re just expected to know how much a ‘dime’ is worth.